demisto/content-docs/docs/tutorial-setup-dev.md

 ![GitHub Branch](doc_imgs/06-githubbranch.png)

 Congratulations!
 You completed the set up of the Development Environment for Demisto!
 Now you can start writing your code.
 Please have a look at the [Code Conventions](code-conventions).

+Once you have written your integration, there are other useful commands you can use to make sure everything is in place before you open a Pull Request.
+One of them is `demisto-sdk validate -g`, that will check the files you're going to commit to make sure that everything is in place.
+We'll explore this further in other tutorials.

 Thank for your time, we hope you enjoyed this tutorial.
 Please report issues and suggestions using the link below!